Geometrization of the local Langlands correspondence: Solid sheaves

 We see that the $\Pro$-category of torsion constructible \'etale sheaves is a full subcategory $\mathcal C$ of all pro-\'etale $\hat{\mathbb Z}$-modules on $X$, stable under the formation of kernels and cokernels.
 All of these sheaves are solid: As the condition of being solid is stable under all limits, it suffices to see that any \'etale sheaf is solid; this is Proposition \ref{prop:etale implique solide}.

 Also, by \cite[Lemma 11.22]{ECoD} and Lemma \ref{lem:constructible implique diamond} all objects of $\mathcal C$ have as underlying pro-\'etale sheaf a spatial diamond.
-One also checks that $\mathcal C$ is stable under extensions, by reduction to constructible sheaves (cf.~proof of Proposition~\ref{prop:derivedsolid} below).
+Using Proposition~\ref{prop:derivedsolid} below (whose proof is direct), one also checks that $\mathcal C$ is stable under extensions.

 Next, we prove that (3) implies (1), so let $\mathcal F$ be in $\mathcal C$; in particular, the underlying pro-\'etale sheaf is a spatial diamond.
 Then for any pro-\'etale $\hat{\mathbb Z}$-module $\mathcal G$, one can describe $\Hom(\mathcal F,\mathcal G)$ as the maps $\mathcal F\to \mathcal G$ of pro-\'etale sheaves satisfying additivity and $\hat{\mathbb Z}$-linearity, i.e.~certain maps $\mathcal F\times \mathcal F\to \mathcal G$ resp.~$\mathcal F\times \hat{\mathbb Z}\to \mathcal G$ agree.
 This description commutes with filtered colimits (as for spatial diamonds $Y$, the functor $\mathcal G\mapsto \mathcal G(Y)$ commutes with filtered colimits).